top of page

 Current Median Sold Price in Pinellas County ($413,000)

 The current median sold price in Pinellas County is $413,000.
 This figure represents the middle point in the range of sale prices, indicating a healthy demand in the real estate market.
-It reflects the general affordability and market value of properties in the county, providing a benchmark for buyers and sellers.
+It reflects the general affordability and market value of properties in the county, serving as a benchmark for both buyers and sellers.

 Market Implications for Sellers and Potential Returns